Click below to learn more about the Preserve New Jersey Historic Preservation Fund.

 The implementing legislation (S2456) was passed by the Legislature and signed by the Governor in June 2016.
 The legislation defines the percentage of funding for the Historic Preservation Fund at 5 percent (likely between $3 and 4 million in available grant funds each year).
 However, the specific amount of available funding each year will be determined upon the resolution of that year's budget.

-Please note, the application is digital.
-In addition to your digital submission, you will also be required to submit a USB with all required supporting documents.
+The application is digital.
+In addition to your digital application submission, you will also be required to submit a USB with all required supporting documents.
 Please see the "Supporting Documents" section below for links to the Supporting Documents Checklist for each grant type.

 If you are sending your USB to us via the United States Postal Service (USPS), please use the following address: